mduguay/zenofsmash/README.md

 Fast fall by hitting down as you come down from a jump.
 This often throws off the timing of someone anticipating where you’ll land.
 Also, the faster you land, the faster you can run around.
 A little spark will appear when this is done correctly.

 Lastly, like in the previous section, look at the dummy while you’re jumping around.
 Still try to land precisely.
 Set the dummy to walk and jump over it a few times while watching the dummy.

-### Attacking
-Finally, I get to punch someone!
-Some advice for attacking in general: Make your attacks intentional.
-Avoid flailing, attacking in random directions hoping something will hit.
-Train against a standing dummy, a walking dummy, then a running dummy - can you chase it down?
-Against the dummy, your goal should be to always land the attack, no whiffing.
-#### Neutral Attacks
-First, get used to your neutral attack.
-Attack in place without moving.
-Figure out what your combo looks like if you keep hitting the attack button.
-How quickly does it come out?
-How close do you have to be?
-On some characters you can hold down the button to keep attacking in place (until someone runs into it).
-Try running up to the dummy and neutral attack as quick as you can, without accidentally dash-attacking.
-#### Tilt Attacks
-Next, try your standing up and down tilt attacks.
-Make sure you can pull them off without accidentally smash attacking.
-While standing in place, attack overhead.
-How high is this attack?
-Can you hit someone on a platform above you?
-Does it hit the dummy standing next to you?
-Next try the down attack, or attacking while crouching.
-Check the range, and how quick it comes out.
-Try hitting the dummy both in front of you and behind you.

-Tilt attacks.
-Do these by tilting the stick slightly, without dashing.
-These also come out while you’re walking.
-Again, check the range and speed.
-Some of these hit below the ground, so see if you can use it at the edge.
-Sometimes they are more powerful than standing neutrals.
-#### Air Attacks
-Air attacks.
-Set the dummy to jump and try hitting it in the air.
-Get used to all your angles, neutral, forward, up, down, and back.
-Some attacks will be stronger than others, so look up the moves for your character.
-Back air is often a tricky one to execute, so be sure to practice it.
-Dash Attack
-Attack as you are running forward.
-Most do a lot of damage, but will leave you vulnerable if you miss, so don’t rely on them too much.
-Pay attention to how far forward your character ends up after performing a dash attack.
-#### Smash Attacks
-The namesake of the game!
-Up, down, left, right.
-High risk, high reward attacks.
-Use for KOing an opponent, when they’re on the brink.
-These take time to pull off, and will almost always be punished if you miss.
-#### Short Hop Attacks
-Short hop attacks.
-Like in the jumping section, you can short-hop and attack.
-Technically the jump button is hit slightly before the attack, but it’s very quick - You can do them by essentially pressing jump and attack at the same time.
-Do these standing in place, and from dashing forward.
-See how far away you should be in order for this to hit.
-Some characters you need to be right up against the dummy, others you have to start farther away and hit them as you’re coming down.
-Try dashing, then short hop and neutral air.
-This is a good move to have in your pocket.

-### Shielding
-This is your basic counter to attacks.
-To train, pick a cpu that uses ranged attacks, and shield to block them.
-### Grabbing
-You can grab either by hitting A while you’re shielded, or by pressing the bumper button.
-You can grab out of a run.
-A grab will go through the opponents shield, so use this when they think you’re going to attack and they put up their defenses.
-### Dodging / Rolling
-While shielding, hit down to dodge.
-Also while shielding, hit left or right to roll in that direction.
-Don’t overuse rolls!
-You can be badly punished while recovering from a roll.
-Try rolling both away from your opponent, then also towards your opponent, to end up behind them.
-Practice how close you have to be in order to roll towards you opponent and be on the opposite side.
-The last thing you want to do is roll towards your opponent, and end up in front of them facing the wrong way.

-## Chapter 3: Fundamental Strategy
-Remember the trifecta: Shields beat attacks, attacks beat grabs, and grabs beat shields.
-You will need to use all three in order to beat an opponent.

-Challenge: Three stock a level 3 CPU.
-Don’t try to beat it.
-Try to hit all your moves.

-Practice one move over and over.
-This would annoy the hell out of a human, but you can take advantage of it here.

-Avoid until you see a shield, then go in for a grab.
-Hit ariels in all four directions.
-Hit those tilts.
-The C-Stick is your friend.

-Smash when you are certain it’s going to hit.

-Run around without dodge-rolling

-Practice the forward moving, short hop, neutral air

-Use ALL your moves.

-Add more things to the above list when you figure them out.

-Practice for however long you want, then keep in mind you’ve only been playing a CPU.
-Humans are very different.
-But by know you know some things about your character that you can have in your aresonal

-Adjust your control scheme
-I would personally recommend setting the c-stick to tilts, and turn of stick jumping.
-This will add tilts to your arsenal and make them easy to execute.
-Tilts are more important than smashes, and smashes are easy enough to pull off without the c-stick.
-Stick jumping makes it difficult to hit your up tilts.
-Often instead of attacking upwards to hit an opponent above you, you jump straight into your opponent.
-That said, give different control schemes a try and find what best suits you.
-Know your character
-Strengths and weaknesses.
-Range.
-Attack strings.
-Strategies.
-Play the neutral game
-This is when nobody is attacking, and nobody is defending.
-Run and jump back and forth, getting yourself in range.
-Use this time to come up with a plan.
-Can you get close enough to your opponent without them attacking?
-Don’t be tempted to go all out on attacks.
-Be patient.
-Control the center of the stage
-You have more options with how you execute if you can stay near the middle of the stage and move out from there.
-Watch for patterns
-Pay attention to how your opponent reacts when you try something.
-Is there a certain sequence of actions your opponent takes?
-Being familiar with the strengths and weaknesses of the opposing character is important as well, to know what to expect and how to avoid it.
-Finish off a falling opponent
-Don’t be afraid to jump off the side of the platform to hit a recovering opponent.
-This is the best way to finish someone off.
-Don’t wait for them to recover!
-Get comfortable jumping away from the platform then getting back.
-Recover
-Recover by grabbing onto the ledge, not landing on the platform.
-Your opponent will always be able to read where you’re going to land and punish you dearly for it.
-When grabbing the ledge, you have options for recovery, either attacking or jumping.

-s